rodneyknaap/ZX81_ULA_ISSUE_5/README.md

 The main reasons for using additional connections are:
 - addition of 128KB SRAM which by default is available as 56KB
-- bank switching RAM could be created which allows access to the full SRAM capacity however beware of numbers of registers supported in CPLD which are limited
+- bank switching RAM could be created which allows access to the full SRAM capacity however beware of limitations in numbers of registers supported in the CPLD
 - bank switching granularity would 16KB per page, CPLD outputs A14-A16 to the SRAM
 - addition of line level tape loading input for using a phone or PC audio output to load programs into the ZX81
 - addition of a composite video driver transistor circuit using a potmeter to adjust composite voltage